sunshinescience/sunshinescience.github.io/_posts/2019-08-24-scrape-crowd-funding_3.md

     '<title>Raise money for Accidents, Crisis &amp; Emergencies - FundRazr</title>'

 #### Adding to the spider defined above
-For now, we'll start using XPath selectors to find all of the campaigns on the page.
+For now, we'll be continuing with step 4 as mentioned above.
+Let's start using XPath selectors to find all of the campaigns on the page.
 For example, we would use the XPath selector `response.xpath('//h2//a[starts-with(@href, "//fund")]/text()').extract()` to extract the campaign titles from the HTML.
 You can see below the structure of where an individual campaign link is within the HTML.

 <p align="center"><img src="/assets/img/fundrazr_indiv_campaign.png"></p>